To add a bank account via 'Enter Manually' you require your institution number, transit number and account number.

 Where to find your routing information

-View the illustration below to find your routing details on a paper cheque in your cheque book.
+View the illustration below to find your routing details on a paper cheque.

 Usually, you can find these details by logging into your online banking.
 From there, you should be able to directly view your account, transit, and institution number.
 Many banks also give you the option to download a 'Void Cheque' or 'Direct Deposit Form', which contains your routing numbers.